Quando a Imaginação se Torna Prisão

 O filósofo romeno Mircea Eliade, estudando as religiões antigas, observou que todo mito, todo rito, todo símbolo autêntico possui uma função anagógica, isto é, conduz o homem “para o alto”, eleva a alma a uma realidade mais ampla do que a imediata.
 Quando essa função se perde, o símbolo degenera em signo, o rito em hábito e o mito em ideologia.
 O homem moderno vive imerso em signos, mas carente de símbolos; tem estímulos, mas não imagens interiores.
 A imaginação, saturada de informação, já não concebe o invisível, apenas repete o visível.
 E é justamente nesse vazio simbólico que o poder moderno se instala: quem oferece um imaginário, oferece um mundo.

 Para entender essa degradação, é preciso distinguir os termos.
 Símbolo é aquilo que aponta para algo maior do que ele mesmo; já o signo é apenas um marcador convencional, sem profundidade, como uma placa de trânsito que apenas indica “pare”.
 Da mesma forma, um rito é uma ação que conecta o indivíduo a um sentido transcendental ou à memória viva de uma comunidade; quando se perde essa ligação, o rito vira apenas hábito, gesto repetido mecanicamente.
 E o mito, que nas origens é uma narrativa que revela verdades fundamentais sobre a condição humana, degenera em ideologia quando é reduzido a propaganda, usada para manipular ou uniformizar mentalidades.
-Em todas essas quedas, a estrutura simbólica perde a capacidade de elevar, orientar ou iluminar o espírito, e se torna um mero instrumento utilitário. É nesse processo de achatamento que o homem moderno passa a ver o mundo apenas pela superfície, incapaz de perceber o sentido mais amplo por trás das coisas.
+Em todas essas quedas, a estrutura simbólica perde a capacidade de elevar, orientar e iluminar o espírito, e se torna um instrumento utilitário. É nesse processo de achatamento que o homem moderno passa a ver o mundo apenas pela superfície, incapaz de perceber o sentido mais amplo por trás das coisas.

 Mas esse domínio não é inevitável a imaginação pode ser cultivada.
 O filósofo autêntico, como também o artista e o santo, é aquele que purifica o imaginário, devolvendo-lhe sua transparência original.
 A imaginação disciplinada é o contrário da fantasia descontrolada; é o exercício interior pelo qual o homem aprende a ver a realidade como ela é, e não apenas como ele deseja que seja.
 Nesse sentido, o trabalho filosófico é, antes de tudo, um trabalho sobre as imagens da alma.
 Quem deseja pensar com clareza deve aprender a ver com pureza.